 A few days after his conversation with McGrath, Akzin held a meeting with Republican Senator Owen Brewster of Maine that also focused on the use of the Jewish vote in advancing Zionist policy.
 According to Brewster, the only way to shift government policy in line with Zionist expectations was to make it clear that the administration’s position on Palestine would result in a loss of votes for the Democratic party in upcoming elections: the 1946 congressional elections and the 1948 presidential elections.
-He argued that the two major parties – especially the Republicans, who want to return to power – would closely examine whether Zionism was going to have a substantial impact on the 1946 elections.
+He argued that the two major parties – especially the Republicans, who wanted to return to power – would closely examine whether Zionism was going to have a substantial impact on the 1946 elections.
 If it turned out that Jewish voters were deciding on the basis of the candidates’ and the administration’s views on Palestine, then the Republican Party would have to devote significant attention to Zionist aspirations in the remaining two years before the presidential election.
 Thus, the Zionist movement could ensure that the question of Palestine remained at the top of the political agenda in the United States, compelling the Democratic administration to change its Middle East policy so as not to hurt its chances in the upcoming elections.
 Akzin, in response, expressed opposition to a uniform, organized Jewish vote and denied any possibility that the American Zionist movement would politically exploit the Jewish voting public.
 As in his meeting with McGrath, however, his official denial was purely for the record.
 As the conversation proceeded, Akzin and Brewster examined how the Zionist movement might maximize the political potential of the Jewish vote.
 Akzin suggested that because the 1946 elections were midterm elections – that is, congressional rather than presidential – the impact of a Jewish protest vote against the Democratic administration might be diluted if many Jews were to cast their ballots for pro-Zionist Democratic candidates despite the administration’s unsatisfactory policy.
 Such a voting pattern would diminish the weight of the Jewish vote and could create the misleading impression that despite the Democratic administration’s policy, it still enjoyed large-scale Jewish support.
 Brewster observed in response that despite the importance of a particular candidate’s success, the leaders of the American Zionist movement had to prioritize the overall political picture.
-He stressed that as the Democratic Party and its candidates lose support in areas with large numbers of Jewish voters, then party leaders and governors will be compelled to change their policy on Palestine in order to regain Jewish support in advance of the 1948 presidential elections.
+He stressed that as the Democratic Party and its candidates lost support in areas with large numbers of Jewish voters, then party leaders and governors would be compelled to change their policy on Palestine in order to regain Jewish support in advance of the 1948 presidential elections.